Breville Test Kitchen

 Instructions

 - 1Combine the flour, salt and yeast in the bowl of a stand mixer.
 Add the water.
-Using the dough hook, knead on low speed for 5-6 minutes or until the dough is smooth and elastic.
+Using the dough hook, knead on low speed for 5-6 minutes, or until the dough is smooth and elastic.

 - 3Turn the dough onto a lightly floured countertop and divide evenly into four pieces.
 Shape each piece into a smooth ball.

 - 4Lightly sprinkle two baking sheets with the semolina mix and place the dough balls 4-inch apart on the sheets.
 Drizzle a little oil over each ball and spread to coat dough.
 Cover the with plastic wrap and refrigerate for at least 6 hours or up to 5 days (refrigerating the dough for 1-3 days is ideal but it can be refrigerated for up to 5 days).
-NOTE: To make the semolina mix, combine equal quantities of semolina and plain flour.
-Store in an airtight container in the pantry.

-- 5When ready to prepare pizzas, remove the dough from the refrigerator and stand, covered, at room temperature for 1 hour.
+- 5When ready to prepare the pizzas, remove the dough from the refrigerator and stand, covered, at room temperature for 1 hour.

 - 6Meanwhile, for the topping, use a mandolin to very thinly slice the potatoes.
 Combine the crème fraîche and garlic in a small bowl.
 Season with salt and pepper.
-NOTE: For even cooking the potatoes need to be very thinly sliced and translucent.
+Tip: For even cooking the potatoes need to be very thinly sliced and translucent.

 - 7About 20 minutes before the dough is finished resting, select the WOOD FIRED setting and preheat the oven (preheat can take up to 20 minutes).